genp/cocottributes/README.md

 > pip install -r requirements.txt

 # Additional requirements include:
-Nginx (example config file in nginx.cong.bak)
+* Nginx (example config file in nginx.conf.bak)
-Postgres
+* Postgres
-Caffe (for running classification experiements, not needed for annotation server)
+* Caffe (for running classification experiements, not needed for annotation server)

 # COCO Attributes dataset
 To download the current version of this dataset go to: